samozzy/anegada/_shows/shakespeare/mercutio.md

     The NNT.
 - name: Sofia Bassani
   headshot: "/static/sofia-bassani-headshot-anegada-theatre.png"
-  bio: Sofia is an actor, based in Nottingham and this is her first professional credit.
-    Sofia is a member of The National Youth Theatre and with The Nottingham New Theatre her acting credits include ‘A Midsummer Night’s Dream’ (2019), ‘Vehement’ (2019), and ‘Forgetfulness Therapy’ (2019).
+  bio: Sofia is a member of The National Youth Theatre and with The Nottingham New
+    Theatre her acting credits include ‘A Midsummer Night’s Dream’ (2019), ‘Vehement’ (2019), and ‘Forgetfulness Therapy’ (2019).
 Sofia also produced ‘All My Sons’ (2020) and has acted in two digital theatre pieces; ‘I think He was called Rosalind’ (2020) and ‘SPRING + AWAKENING’ (2020) for UPLOAD Virtual Festival and theSpace Online.
 Sofia is the current Social and Fundraising Coordinator of The NNT and is studying a BA in Politics and International Relations at the University of Nottingham.
 crew:
 - name: Tara Anegada
   role: Writer and Director